Skip to main content

 • Near-immediate protective effects

-In March 2023, the companies announced promising efficacy and safety data from a planned interim analysis of the Phase 2a trial evaluating the pre-exposure prophylactic activity of CD388 against the H3N2 influenza A virus strain (NCT05523089).
+In March 2023, Cidara announced promising efficacy and safety data from a planned interim analysis of the Phase 2a trial evaluating the pre-exposure prophylactic activity of CD388 against the H3N2 influenza A virus strain (NCT05523089).
 The interim analysis was based on 56 subjects, with 28 receiving a single dose of CD388 (150 mg) and 28 receiving a placebo.
 Despite the small sample size, a decrease in viral replication in the upper respiratory tract and influenza infection was observed in participants receiving a single dose of CD388 when compared to placebo.
 Treatment with CD388 was generally well-tolerated, with no treatment emergent adverse events leading to study discontinuation or serious adverse events reported in the interim analysis.
 These promising data established preliminary clinical proof of concept for the ongoing CD388 development program.

 * Calculated as a weighted average using census data as of July 2019 and flu vaccination coverage data from the US Centers for Disease Control